Share options

 Finally, to the div element containing the content we apply via the CSS class values for the properties border-top and padding.

 Again, we provide an example page.
+We never claimed that it would be pretty.

 This is already a workable accordion component.
 But most accordions have more than one expandable element.
 So letʼs add a few more elements: